json-schema-org/referencing/draft-handrews-jri.md

 # JRI Fundamentals

-## JRI Keyword Syntax

-JRI keywords are defined with names and values representable as {{?RFC3629}} UTF-8 strings, with keyword names representable in {{?RFC20}} ASCII.
-As such, they can be used as object properties in interoperable JSON documents as precribed by {{?RFC8259, Sections 4, 7, and 8.1}}, as well as any other JSON Pointer-compatible documents.

-JRI keywords MAY be used in data formats that are only capable of representing a subset of UTF-8 string values, with the obvious limitation that only the representable subset of JRI keyword values will be usable.

-As {{!RFC3987, Section 3}} defines mappings between IRI and URI syntax, JRI MAY be used in data formats that can only directly represent URIs.

-### The "$" prefix

-JRI keywords MUST start with a "$" character.
-Context specifications MAY define their own "$"-prefixed keywords, however this is NOT RECOMMENDED as future specifications that extend JRI as discussed in {{extending}} will use that prefix.[^8]

-[^8]: The usage of "$" as a prefix in the JSON Schema Core Vocabulary pre-dates JRI, and is expected to continue.
-Some older JSON Schema proposals from immediately post-draft-04 also used a "$" prefix, but none were adopted and JSON Schema now discourages the use of that prefix.

-### Exclusion of "$comment"

-For compatibility with JSON Schema {{?I-D.bhutton-json-schema-01, Section 8.3}}, JRI requires that a `$comment` keyword present in the same object as any JRI keywords MUST NOT impact the semantics of those JRI keywords.
-In particular, `$comment` MUST NOT be used as a semantic disambiguator as described in {{disambiguator}}.

-However, `$comment` is not itself considered to be a JRI keyword.
-JRI does not place any requirements on the usage, data type, syntax, or other semantics of `$comment` in context specifications.
-JRI implementations MUST NOT require that a `$comment` adjacent to JRI keywords conform to JSON Schema's `$comment` keyword, unless explicitly required to do so by a context specification.

 ## IRI Behavior in JRI {#iri-behavior}

 All IRI behavior within JRI is governed by {{!RFC3987}}, {{!RFC3986}}, and any relevant standards specifying IRI (or URI) scheme-specific syntax and semantics or media type-specific IRI fragment syntax and semantics.